yuzehh/CARLA-Dataset-Creation/README.md

 We have pre-defined 181 lampposts in the "Town05" in CARLA.
 The file 'lamp_selfdefined.txt' contains a 181 x 3 array, representing the information (x, y, yaw) of all these self-defined lampposts.
 Each lamppost is assigned a unique ID, which corresponds to its index in this array.

-First start the CARLA simulator by open a terminal and run:
+First start the CARLA simulator by opening a terminal and running:
 ```
 cd your_project_folder/CARLA_0.9.13/
 ./CarlaUE4.sh  # start CARLA simulator